 A New Creative Outlet

-As a result, she was thrilled when Asep became an FH sponsored child and began participating in many FH programs both in school and after school, too.
+She was thrilled when Asep became an FH sponsored child and began participating in FH programs both in classes and after school.

-With support from FH and his loving family, Asep’s transition from elementary school to junior high has been a positive one.
-He’s so grateful for the opportunities to learn creative hobbies and skills that keep him and his friends engaged and out of trouble.
+With support from FH and his loving family, Asep’s transition from elementary school to junior high has been seamless.
+He’s grateful for his mother’s attentiveness and his opportunities to learn new skills.